-Refactoring with Move Implementation to Source File provides C/C++ users with a simple mechanism for moving the implementation of a method from a header to a source file.
-This refactoring is often invoked after refactoring commands that place implementations in the header for inline execution, e.g. Encapsulate Field.
+Refactoring with Move Implementation to Source File provides C/C++ users with an efficient mechanism for moving the implementation of a function or method from a header to a source file.
+This refactoring is often invoked after refactorings that place implementations in the header for inline execution, e.g. Encapsulate Field.

-Hover over the implementation of a method in a header and select Move Implementation to Source File from the refactoring menu.
+Move to the name of a function or method in a header and select Move Implementation to Source File from a refactoring menu.

 Move Implementation to Source File is not available for inline methods outside of a class definition.

 Implementations of overloaded methods are moved near other overloads; they are not necessarily placed at the end of a class.

 Modify the format of implementations by editing the VA Snippets for Create Implementation.